 "The U.S. Food and Drug Administration today approved Osphena (ospemifene) to treat women experiencing moderate to severe dyspareunia (pain during sexual intercourse), a symptom of vulvar and vaginal atrophy due to menopause.

-CombiPatch (estradiol, norethindrone acetate transdermal system) should not be used in women under any of the following conditions:
+CombiPatch is contraindicated in women with any of the following conditions:

 Additional CombiPatch Information